A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Security and Privacy of Gait Recognition

-The privacy concerns on gait recognition may bring a crisis to video-sharing social networking services such as YouTube and TikTok.
-There are many kinds of videos, as in Figure~\ref{fig:streetwalking} online.
+The privacy concerns on gait recognition may bring a crisis to video-sharing social platforms such as YouTube and TikTok.
+There are many kinds of videos, as in Fig.~\ref{fig:streetwalking} online.
 If the walking pedestrians in the videos can be identified by their gait features, should we get a permit from them before posting?
 It is impossible to get permits from all pedestrians.
 Google Street has blurred all human faces on the street.
 Should the pedestrians in the videos be blurred also, or should those videos be deleted directly from the Internet?
+We leave these questions open for the community and society to discuss.